jquintozamora/blog/source/_posts/2017/how-to-configure-webpack-for-replacing-your-api-module-path-with-a-mock-api.md

 Today, I am going to write about how to configure webpack to provide different Module path depending on our configuration.
 In my scenario I have two different APIs one is the “**REAL**” one and other is the “**MOCK**”.
 And I’d like to use the mocked API for development configuration and the real one for Production.

 Let’s say we have a function to get all terms of a given taxonomy term set (in SharePoint Online) in order to display them in a React application.
-We are going to describe how to create the real&nbsp; API, Mock API, how to configure webpack to do the “**generic replacement**” and how to use the API.
+We are going to describe how to create the real API, Mock API, how to configure webpack to do the “**generic replacement**” and how to use the API.

 ### Real API